rstacruz/bootstrap-practices/Readme.md

   ```

 * <a name='restyling-stock-components'></a>
-**Restyling stock components:**
-Think twice restyling the stock components, especially complicated ones (like navbars and tables).
-When in doubt, don't.
+**Restyling stock components:** Don't restyle stock components except `.btn` and `.form-control`.
+Everything else are too complicated to restyle (eg, navbars and tables).
 The stock components account for a lot of corner cases, and working around them is more effort than its worth.
 [#](#restyling-stock-components)

   ```scss